Tag: relationships

 Matthew 23:23–36

 Narcissus was a hunter in Greek mythology.
 He was the most beautiful person.
-He was so dissatisfied with those who claimed they loved him that he expected them to kill themselves to prove their of him.
-It wasn’t until he passed a smooth pool of water and saw his own that he fell in love.
+He was so dissatisfied with those who claimed they loved him that he expected them to kill themselves to prove their love of him.
+It wasn’t until he passed a smooth pool of water and saw his own reflection that he fell in love.
 Ultimately, he was so in love with his own reflection that he didn’t leave the pool and died.

 The term narcissism obviously comes from this story.
 Narcissism is a personality disorder (according to the “official” diagnosis) where a person has an inflated sense of their own importance, a deep need for excessive attention and admiration, troubled relationships, and a lack of empathy for others.